 1. Factually, the action object invariably fills an action trajectory shape in the same way as a marble moves within a marble run, in which the perception of the marble's current location always marks the exact boundary between the manifest and latent parts of the perceptual image of the action trajectory shape.
 2. All latent positions P of the action object effectively always have to sprout from the manifest positions P c.q. effectively always have to originate from the manifest part of the action trajectory shape.
-3. Within the action trajectory shape, it factually always becomes apparent when the action is coming to its end due to the perception of the disappearing of the complete perceptual image of the latent action trajectory shape c.q. the tau-value approaching to zero15.
+3. Within the action trajectory shape, it factually always becomes apparent when the action is coming to its end due to the perception of the disappearing of the complete perceptual image of the latent action trajectory shape c.q. the tau-value approaching to zero.

 So, although the explanatory model demonstrates that the perception of the movement of the action object within the perceptual image of a latent action trajectory shape encompasses an autonomous phenomenon and thus exclusively is going to perform the essence of the task, the explanatory model also clearly shows that the action object itself absolutely isn't capable to move.
 Even when grasping with the fingertips, the explanatory model shows that the movement of the fingertips along an external action trajectory shape on the outside of the body can't be moved by the outside of the fingertips themselves.
 So even within grasping, the movement within the external (primary) focus can only be executed with movements that must always be perceived within the body, within the internal (secondary) focus.
+In the current action, where a boat moves well outside the body, this insight will be easily recognized, and it will also be straightforward to determine that the boat can only be moved along an

-13 Science and the explanatory model of the motoric movement action use the terms 1. end effector and 2. action object for the same phenomenon.
+Science and the explanatory model of the motoric movement action use the terms 1. end effector and 2. action object for the same phenomenon.
 For example, in eating with a spoon, science refers to the spoon bowl as the end effector, whereas the explanatory model designates the spoon bowl as the action object.